Hottentots Holland Mountains: Hottentots Holland Nature Reserve

-The Hottentots Holland Nature Reserve is a World Heritage Site with an area of 70 000 hectares from Elgin to north of Villiersdorp, between the Stellenbosch Mountains and the Groenland mountains.
-The reserve functions as a conservation area for mountain fynbos, with about 1 300 plant species, of which some are rare and endemic.
+The Hottentots Holland Nature Reserve is a World Heritage Site with an area of 70,000 hectares from Elgin to north of Villiersdorp, between the Stellenbosch Mountains and the Groenland mountains.
+The reserve functions as a conservation area for mountain fynbos, with about 1300 plant species, of which some are rare and endemic.
 About 110 species of bird have been recorded, and a variety of indigenous animals, some of which have been reintroduced.

-Altitude in the reserve varies from 500 m to 1 59 0m.
-Weather conditions can be unpredictable, and bad weather can make conditions dangerous.
+Altitude in the reserve varies from 500m to 1590m.
+Weather conditions can be unpredictable, and bad weather can make conditions unpleasant and dangerous.
 The entrance to the reserve is at Nuweberg, in Viljoen's Pass (R321) between Villiersdorp and Grabouw.
-An additional 7 000 hectares of state and privale land adjacent to the reserve is co-managed by the Theewaterskloof Conservancy, which includes CapeNature and private landowners.
+An additional 7000 hectares of state and privale land adjacent to the reserve is co-managed by the Theewaterskloof Conservancy, which includes CapeNature and private landowners.